hipe/tmx/doc/002-using-the-node-table.md

     conjunction with the node table.)

-  - nodes can have arbitary tags associated with them, exactly as tweets have hastags (but experimentally a tag name can use single dashes as word separators `#like-this`). nodes that track open issues will have the tag `#open` associated with them, typically in the "Main Tag" column of the table.
+  - nodes can have arbitary tags associated with them, exactly as tweets have hashtags (but experimentally a tag name can use single dashes as word separators `#like-this`). nodes that track open issues will have the tag `#open` associated with them, typically in the "Main Tag" column of the table.